dappradar/tokens/README.md

 ## Overview

-DappRadar tokens repository is collection of information about crypto tokens.
+DappRadar tokens repository is a collection of information about crypto tokens.

 [DappRadar](https://dappradar.com/) uses this repository when displaying tokens and various assets in [Portfolio Tracker](https://dappradar.com/hub/wallet) and other products.

-Collection is maintained through community support, to add your token please read [contribution guidelines](https://github.com/dappradar/tokens#contributing).
+The collection is maintained through community support, to add your token please read [contribution guidelines](https://github.com/dappradar/tokens#contributing).

 ## Documentation